apenella/go-ansible/README.md

 The `go-ansible` library provides you with the ability to interact with the _Ansible Galaxy_ command-line tool.
 To do that it includes the following package:

+- [github.com/apenella/go-ansible/v2/pkg/galaxy/collection/install](#galaxy-collection-install-package): Provides the functionality to install collections from the _Ansible Galaxy_.
-- `github.com/apenella/go-ansible/v2/pkg/galaxy/role/install`: Provides the functionality to install roles from the _Ansible Galaxy_.
+- [github.com/apenella/go-ansible/v2/pkg/galaxy/role/install](#galaxy-role-install-package): Provides the functionality to install roles from the _Ansible Galaxy_.

 #### Galaxy Collection Install package